-instruction for the stage and screen
+instruction for the screen and stage

 As a private audition coach, workshop leader and proud member of the faculty of both Columbia College and Roosevelt University, I derive great satisfaction from guiding my students toward discoveries and artistic success.
 Drawing from my years of professional on-camera and theatre experience as an actor, director and writer, my approach is process-oriented – creating an environment which fosters both analysis and exploration.
 Honored with The Excellence in Teaching Award by Columbia College, I am proud of the lasting connections forged with my students and am always excited to begin new working relationships.

 Directing Instructor – Cinema and Television Arts, Adjunct Faculty

 Courses taught: Cinema Directing II (6 credits), Directing I (6 credits), Advanced Casting Director (3 credits), Acting Techniques for Filmmakers (4 credits), Acting & Directing Workshop (3 credits), Fundamentals of Casting (1 credit).

 Course co-created: Acting and Directing Workshop (3 credits)., Fundamentals of Casting (1 credit)